Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Related Work and Contribution

+Classification networks use persistent homology as a tool to obtain better latent representations, which reflect the topological characteristics in the data.
+Such representations are obtained from persistence landscape~\cite{icml} and using the filtration associated to the height function~\cite{hofer17}, and integrated as a topological layer of the classification network.
+There are works using Vietoris-Rips filtration.
+In~\cite{hofer19}, a loss function is defined based on the death times of the barcodes for 0-dimensional persistent homology of the latent representation.
+Likewise, in~\cite{moor20}, connectivity properties of the latent representation in an autoencoder are improved through the use of a loss function based on the 0-dimensional persistent homology.
 Other principal uses of persistent homology in machine learning, which will not have relevance for this work, includes regularizing the weights of a network~\cite{gabrielsson20}, interpreting the weights of layers in a convolutional neural network~\cite{gabrielsson18}, and extracting topological features for a classifier~\cite{qaiser19}.
 Nevertheless, none of these studies use persistent homology to define a loss function for a segmentation network.